DESST 3513 - Design Studio V

-Course Code DESST 3513 Course Design Studio V Coordinating Unit School of Architecture and Built Environment Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge DESST 2519 or DESST 2501 Restrictions Available to B.ArchDes students only Quota A quota will apply Course Description This course explores the design possibilities of the cultural, environmental and programmatic contexts for mid to large scale institutional and civic buildings, expressed through propositions inclusive of consideration of meaning, space, form, structures, engineering systems and materiality.
+Course Code DESST 3513 Course Design Studio V Coordinating Unit School of Architecture and Built Environment Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge DESST 2519 or DESST 2501 Restrictions Available to B.ArchDes students only Quota A quota will apply Course Description Under the theme of `Big Large', this course explores the design possibilities of the cultural, environmental and programmatic contexts for mid to large scale institutional and civic buildings, expressed through propositions inclusive of consideration of meaning, space, form, structures, engineering systems and materiality.

 The course provides the necessary knowledge and skills to generate complex, resolved designs.
 It develops critical skills required to attain a high level of architectural and construction judgement.
 Students will develop ambitious designs through advanced digital and 3D modelling articulating proposals that comprehensively represent the intellectual and physical attributes of their schemes.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes1.
 The ability to discuss and strategize stacking and aggregation as an operative design tool

 2. The ability to work with building and planning constraints creatively

 3. Develop skills which consider a buildings structure with its program

 4. Develop design skills that work systematically with design metrics particularly with module/ grid

 5. The ability analyse, discuss and design in section